Posted on: September 4, 2025

 Multi-Tasking

 As a waiter, you must often juggle multiple tasks, such as taking orders, preparing drinks or food, and handling payments.
-Developing strong multi-tasking skills can be beneficial in many different careers.
+Your working memory and ability to shift gears are well-developed.
+You can apply multi-tasking skills to most careers.

 Attention to Detail